FrankoFM/FrankoFM/README.md

 ### Hello fellow developers 👋🙂

 ### Things about me 😋
-- I've been a developer for serveral years now. ⌨️
+- I've been a self-taught developer for serveral years now. ⌨️
 - I love to learn new stuff. 📚
 - I'm a perfectionist. 💯
-- I'm into Crypto 📈 (bullish of cause!)
+- I'm into Crypto. 📈 (bullish of cause!)
-- I like to play Video Games
+- I like to play Video Games.
 - English / German 🔊

 ### Languages